Edwards, Russell carry Wolves past Clippers in play-in game | NBA | Journal Gazette

 DAVE CAMPBELL | Associated Press

+MINNEAPOLIS -- Anthony Edwards and D'Angelo Russell came through with a steady stream of clutch makes.
+Patrick Beverley supplied the intensity in an emotional triumph over his former team.

+The Minnesota Timberwolves proved they belong in the playoffs, and that rare air for this franchise is just where they're headed.

-MINNEAPOLIS – Anthony Edwards and D’Angelo Russell combined for 59 points to help the Minnesota Timberwolves overcome a rough night for Karl-Anthony Towns and beat the Los Angeles Clippers 109-104 in a play-in game on Tuesday night.
+Edwards and Russell combined for 59 points to help the Timberwolves overcome a rough night for Karl-Anthony Towns and beat the Los Angeles Clippers 109-104 in a play-in game on Tuesday night.

+“The game had to go in a different direction,” coach Chris Finch said.
+“That’s why you have a team, because a lot of other people step up.”

 Edwards scored 30 points with five 3-pointers and Russell had 29 points and six assists to send the Wolves to the No. 7 seed in the Western Conference and a first-round matchup with Memphis.

+Reggie Jackson (17 points) and Norman Powell (16 points) did their part in stretches, but the Clippers failed to create enough separation when the Timberwolves were sputtering through most of the first half.

-Towns had only 11 points on 3-for-11 shooting and fouled out midway through the fourth quarter, but his sidekicks were more than up to the challenge.
+Towns had only 11 points on three-for-11 shooting and fouled out midway through the fourth quarter, but his sidekicks were more than up to the challenge.

+“I took what the game gave me.
+That’s what they gave me.
+They were scared to guard me, and I took advantage of that,” Edwards said.

 The fans were fired up for this fast-paced, fast-improving team that's headed to the playoffs for the second time in 17 years, but the buzz wore off a bit in the third quarter while George found his groove with a smooth 15 points.

-Then Towns fouled out with 7:34 to go, less than 2 minutes after he had just checked back in.
+Then Towns fouled out with 7:34 to go, less than two minutes after he had checked back in.

-The Clippers have played all season without star Kawhi Leonard while he recovers from a repaired ACL for the injury he suffered in the second round of the playoffs last year, but the recent return of George and Powell from their long-term injuries have helped them come closer to their form of last summer when they reached the Western Conference finals.
-Powell, in a super-sub role, was a trade-deadline acquisition from Portland.
+“They played a lot better without KAT on the floor,” Clippers coach Tyronn Lue said.
+“They got into us defensively.
+They switched on a lot more stuff.
+I just didn't think we made the right plays.”

 The Clippers had success disrupting Towns during the regular season when they won three of the four matchups, losing only in January when George was out, and they spared no energy attacking the two-time All-Star center from every which way.
 Nicolas Batum was his primary tormentor, but most of the Clippers had a hand in it.